-It is a remarkable paradox of the digital era that online interactions conducted over a great distance can also add intimacy through intelligent personalization.
+It is a remarkable paradox of the digital era that online interactions conducted over a great distance can also add intimacy in shopper experience through intelligent personalization.
 Executives of large brick and mortar retailers and chain restaurants have long struggled to meet the challenge of sustaining shopper relationships at a local level, while making management decisions at a far-away headquarters.

 Loyalty programs and mobile apps are essential to this effort, but they are often focused on distributing offers to shopper segments based on basic algorithms.
 Price optimization tools are generally limited by practicality to periodic updates – because the tools and the people that manage them can only handle so much.

 According to Rama Rao, Ph.D., visionary co-founder of Hypersonix and its Head of Product & Data, AI can be the key to regaining and expanding the type of intimacy that owner-operators used to have with their customers.
 It leads to better and faster decision making and more frequent responses to changing conditions.